Skip to content

 5. Lock in scope and pricing before construction.
 The most common source of budget overruns is scope changes during construction.
 A design-build firm that finalizes every detail before demolition day eliminates this risk.

-Phase 1 (Design): We create full architectural plans, 3D renderings, material selections, and a line-item budget.
-You approve every detail before construction begins.
+Phase 1 (Design): We create full architectural plans, 3D renderings, and a complete material specification.
+Every item is identified by name, brand, and model number.
+You see a line-item budget and approve every detail before construction begins.
+This is what we call being “Built Twice”: first digitally, then physically.

 Start Planning Your Los Altos Whole-Home Remodel